shlomif/shlomif-tech-diary/collatz-conjecture-lead-deltas-between-numbers-with-consecutive-ud-signature.markdown

         diff of m[u] - n = 0b0
 ```

-It can be seen that the powers of two gradually increase as l grows, and there
+It can be seen that the powers of two gradually increase as the length of the
-may be a lead here for the fact that they span all numbers.
-Can anyone prove
+sequence grows, and there may be a lead here for the fact that they span all
-that it is the case that the deltas are whole powers of two, or tell me if
+numbers.
+Can anyone prove that it is the case that the deltas are whole powers
-there was any research about it?
+of two, or tell me if there was any research about it?